ozgurbtr/ozgurbtr.github.io/_posts/2017-03-06-aws-ecr-scripts.md

 to docker hosts.

-To handle this task and autmate docker machine build with versioning I wrote some small [scripts](https://github.com/ozgurbtr/aws-ecr-scripts).
+To handle this task and autmate docker machine build with versioning I wrote a couple of small [scripts](https://github.com/ozgurbtr/aws-ecr-scripts).
 It allows you to build and automatically tag and push your docker images on AWS ECR repository easily.
 It creates a latest tag and a version tag for latest builded image.
 It is fine for my use case but beware using latest tag for deployment is deemed